-Amanda Guerin — Admissions Representative
+Amanda Guerin — Admissions Counselor

 Going to school just outside of the nation’s capital is an amazing experience due to all the opportunities you get in and outside of the classroom.
 One of my favorite things about Mason is that students get to work with prestigious professors with real-world experience.
 You gain incredible connections with faculty members who are experts in their fields, including Assistant Attorneys General, novelists, scientists, policy makers, and even Tony Award and Pulitzer Prize winners.
 Choosing to attend Mason is hands down the best decision I ever made.

 I love being a part of the Mason Nation and working for the Office of Admissions.
 Please feel free to contact me with any questions about the admissions process or if you want to learn more about Mason.
 Go Patriots!

 Hello!
 My name is Tierney Keller and I am an Admissions Counselor here at George Mason University.
 Originally from southern New Jersey, I completed my undergraduate studies in International Relations, International Business, and Spanish at the University of Delaware and am currently working towards my Masters in Higher Education at Mason.
 As an undergraduate, I was able to work as a Student Admissions Officer and tour guide before starting my career as an Admissions Representative at Mason and have loved my time so far!

 As the main Admissions Counselor for all students in the Southeast, I am excited to bring a little southern charm to Mason’s campus through the talented students I meet daily while recruiting throughout the region and here on campus!